Leadership skills for public service

 The Certified Public Manager program consists of seven courses, or “tracks,” to be completed within a five-year period.
 CPM programs may be started with any track except Track 7.
 Tracks do not need to be taken in any particular order.
 A track also may be taken at any location offering the CPM program.

-Track 1: Personnel Administration
+CURRENT TRACK - Track 1: Personnel Administration

 This track provides essential information concerning the human resources function in public sector organizations.
 Topics to be covered include strategic human resource planning, recruitment, equal employment opportunity, selection, training, compensation including benefits, classification, performance appraisal, workplace safety, discipline, termination and legal liability.